Kern Medical Center seeking participants for valley fever research study

 The disease infects people through fungal spores that live in the soil.

-Anyone can get the illness, but those more likely to suffer from it include adults over 60, infants under 1, pregnant women, African Americans and Filipinos, people with diabetes and people with weakened immune systems caused by cancer and chemotherapy, HIV, steroids and organ transplant recipients.
+Anyone can get the illness, but those more likely to suffer from it include adults over 60, infants under 1, pregnant women, African Americans and Filipinos, people with diabetes and people with weakened immune systems caused by cancer and chemotherapy, HIV and steroids and organ transplant recipients.

 Also at risk are those in certain outdoor occupations such as construction and excavation.